 The protections afforded settling parties under CCP § 877.6 are very significant and must be considered when determining settlement strategy in any matter which may involve multiple wrongdoers/possible defendants.
 The statute applies both to tort and contract claims, including many tort and contract claims which arise in the business context.
 A knowledgeable business litigation attorney can help your business evaluate the best strategy for settling such claims, whether you are the claimant or the target of the claim.

-At the Gehres Law Group, our litigation attorneys are knowledgeable and experienced in such matters, and we look forward to helping you and your business.Contact us today for a complementary evaluation.
+At the Gehres Law Library, our litigation attorneys are knowledgeable and experienced in such matters, and we look forward to helping you and your business.Contact us today for a complementary evaluation.